ECL movement as on 31st March 2024 and 31st March 2025

 ii) Term loans from banks other than Punjab National Bank and financial institution are secured by hypothecation of specific book debts to the extent of 1.0 to 1.12 times of outstanding amount.

-a) Nature of Security
+a) Nature of security

 i) The ECB borrowings are secured against eligible housing loans/book debts and are hedged through currency swaps, interest rate swaps and forward contracts as per the applicable RBI guidelines.

 ii) The derivative contracts are initially recognised at fair value on the date of the transaction and all outstanding derivative transactions, on the date of balance sheet, are subsequently measured at fair value on that date.
 Where cash flow hedge accounting is used, fair value changes of the derivative contracts are recognised through the cash flow hedge reserve (through other comprehensive income) which is reclassified to profit and loss account as the hedged item effects profit and loss.
-Premium paid / discount received in advance (if any) on the derivative contracts, which are not intended for trading or speculation purposes, are amortised over the period of the contracts, if such contracts relate to monetary items as at the balance sheet date.
+Premium paid / discount received in advance ( if any ) on the derivative contracts, which are not intended for trading or speculation purposes, are amortised over the period of the contracts, if such contracts relate to monetary items as at the balance sheet date.

 The Company has only one class of shares referred to as equity shares having a par value of H10/ - per share.
 Each holder of equity shares is entitled to one vote per share.
-The Company declares and pays dividend in H. Dividend distribution is for all equity shareholders who are eligible for dividend as on record date.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General meeting.
+The Company declares and pays dividend in H per share basis.
+Dividend distribution is for all equity shareholders who are eligible for dividend as on record date.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

 Note 24.5: The Company has not allotted any share pursuant to contracts without payment being received in cash nor it has issued any bonus shares or bought back any shares, during the period of five years immediately preceding the reporting date.